-As a researcher herself, Dr. Campbell is nationally recognized for individual contributions in materials development through her research in biomaterials.
-She is credited with co-inventing a bio-inspired process to "grow" a bioactive calcium phosphate layer, from the molecular level, onto the surfaces of artificial joint implants for hips and knees; these implants now have extended lives and are less likely to be rejected by the body.
+As a researcher herself, Dr. Campbell is nationally recognized for her research in biomaterials.
+She is credited with co-inventing a bio-inspired process to "grow" a bioactive calcium phosphate layer, from the molecular level, onto the surfaces of artificial joint implants for orthopedic applications.
+These implants have the potential to extend implant life and are less likely to be rejected by the body.
 Dr. Campbell also is recognized for her work in understanding the role of proteins in biomineralization.
-She's spoken at national and international meetings and holds six U.S. patents.
+She has spoken at national and international meetings and holds six U.S. patents.
 Additionally, she is an avid promoter of science education, sharing enthusiasm for her field with students through a number of hands-on education programs.

 Dr. Campbell was elected the 2016 American Chemical Society president-elect by members of ACS—the world's largest scientific society.
-She will serve as president of the society in 2017 and immediate past-president in 2018; she will also serve on the board of directors during that time.
+She served as president of the society in 2017 and immediate past-president in 2018.
+She also served on the board of directors during that time.

 In 2013, the American Association for the Advancement of Science elected Dr. Campbell a Fellow for her work in the "synthesis of thin films for ceramics and biomaterial development."
 She also has testified before the House of Representatives Committee on Science and Technology regarding the value of research at DOE labs.

-Dr. Campbell earned her PhD in physical chemistry from State University of New York at Buffalo and a BS in chemistry from Gettysburg College in Pennsylvania.
+Dr. Campbell earned her PhD in physical chemistry from State University of New York at Buffalo and a BA in chemistry from Gettysburg College in Pennsylvania.